-CESD brings the best expertise and experience to help companies create more impact through better CSR.
-We work with companies to develop CSR strategies aligned to organisational vision and business strategies, develop projects that serve aspirations and real needs of communities, measure impact of CSR activities, value social capital created, conduct customised NGO assessments, and recognise excellence in CSR.
+CESD brings the best expertise and experience in delivering better CSR by helping companies achieve measurable impacts.
+We work with companies to develop their CSR strategies aligned to organisational vision and business strategies, develop projects that serve aspirations and real needs of communities, measure impact of CSR activities, value social capital created, conduct customised NGO assessments, and recognise excellence in CSR.

 "Vision for Social Change" workshops for CSR strategy & planning

 CESD conducts cross-functional and multi-stakeholder workshops for companies to develop a long-term vision for social change, convert vision into specific KPIs and projects, develop strategy to accomplish the vision.
 Which developmental and geographical areas should companies get into?
 How does it align with priorities of business and sustainability?
 How does it leverage resources available with the company and its partners?

 A typical workshop is for two days.
 At the end of the workshop, participants have a vision, KPIs, projects, and implementable action plan.

 CESD undertakes baselines and needs assessments of project beneficiaries and concerned stakeholders.
 These studies are conducted using primary and secondary research techniques such as household surveys, interviews, and focus group discussions.
 Both qualitative and quantitative inputs are captured and analysed that provide vital inputs to CSR project design.

 Outputs: Specific needs assessment for communities affected by mixed land-use development project in Colombo; captured perspectives of other stakeholders including Sri Lanka government, local administration, and project partners.

 Value to company: Specific recommendations on community development projects with a view to build on the positive image of the company amidst growing tensions between community and government.

 The company: One of the fastest growing real estate development companies in India, with operations in South Asia and Africa.
 CESD has been helping the company on strategic sustainability inputs for the past five years.